All Episodes

 Well, with that woman stabbed to death with the screwdriver, that's exactly it.

-We don't know what a motive would it would be, other than just she was there and he wanted to kill someone.
+We don't know what a motive would be other than just she was there and he wanted to kill someone.

 Oh, I heard about that.

-Yeah, no, this is the thing, because what it'll have been is essentially she's gonna have offended his sense of honour in some way.
+Yeah, no, this is the thing, because what it'll have been is essentially she's going to have offended his sense of honor in some way.

 And it's like, okay, but that's because you don't understand him.